ponylang/rfcs/text/0000-type-case-in-match.md

 end
 ```

-If these impossible-to-reach cases are addressed in the future, they would be addressed for both cases.
+If these impossible-to-reach cases are addressed in the future, they would be addressed for both syntax.

 There should be no surprises with respect to guard expressions, though it should be noted that the original field or variable would, as likely expected, be available to be used as the matched type in the guard, just as it's able in the branch.